 Then I was given a hint.
 A gift, really.
 My friends and I would visit a favorite tiny pizza place in San Francisco quite often.
 We would go to eat, but also to try to absorb some of the good pizza karma flowing from their single-shelf, Baker's Pride oven.
-We spent a lot of time there, not because we wanted to know their secrets really - but primarily because the food was so good.
-We would end up chatting for hours over thin-crusts and more thin-crusts.
-One could see the flour shipments come in, the cheese deliveries transpire, and the wine selections rotate through the seasons.
-All the while, my homespun pizzas weren't improving much.
-Its not that they were bad, it was more that the dough was temperamental and tasted so-so.
-I wanted a dough that was on the thin side, crunched a bit as you bit into it, with minimal cardboard factor.
-And I knew, for this endeavor, I was not interested in a chewy, bready, or deep-dish type crust.
+A lot of time was spent there, not because we wanted to know their secrets really - but primarily because the food was so good.
+Hours would pass as we chatted over thin-crusted pizzas with slightly puffy, blistered edges.
+It became the crust I would try to emulate at home.

 One day in the aforementioned pizza shop, I noticed a copy of Peter Reinhart's Bread Baker's Apprentice on a bookshelf near the prep area.
-It must have been quite new at the time, and my curiosity was piqued.
+It must have been recently published, and my curiosity was piqued.
 Sure enough, the book contained an interesting (and meticulous) description of how to make just the sort of pizza I was after.
 The dough Peter uses for his Napoletana pizza in this book is rooted in a delayed-fermentation method - different from the other techniques I'd tried up to that point.
+Game on.

 Make Ahead Pizza Dough